- 2013-2014 Student Handbook

 III.
 Personnel Affected

 This Policy applies to all behavior in which the Accused Party is a Student.
-In the event the Accused Party is no longer subject to the University Student Conduct process or other University policies and procedures, the Reporting Party will be referred to the St. Louis Metropolitan Police Department.
+In the event the Accused Party is no longer subject to the University disciplinary process or other University policies and procedures, the Reporting Party will be referred to the St. Louis Metropolitan Police Department.
 In the event the Accused Party is faculty, staff, or a non-University affiliated party, the reporting procedures and resources are the same as set forth in this Policy, but the University's investigation will be referred to the Office of Diversity and Affirmative Action and conducted pursuant to the Policy on Harassment.

 "Accused Party" refers to any individual who is identified by a Reporting Party as the perpetrator of a sexual assault.